pranaym12/Blackjack/README.txt

 This way, it would be easy to implement 2-player functionality in the future.
 -Also, I use time.sleep() throughout the program to provide a slight pause while info is printed.
 This way, it's easier for the user to distinguish between different info.
--Additionally, I chose not to implement splitting because it would be difficult for the user to visualize in a terminal, instead of a GUI.